 In CloudFront, an alternate domain name, also known as a CNAME, lets you use your own domain name (for example, www.example.com) for links to your objects instead of using the domain name that CloudFront assigns to your distribution.
-Both download and streaming distributions support CNAMEs.
+Both download and streaming distributions support alternate domain names.